Kungbib/swedish-bert-models/README.md

 - **bert-base-swedish-cased-ner** (*experimental*) - a BERT fine-tuned for NER using SUC 3.0.
 - **albert-base-swedish-cased-alpha** (*alpha*) - A first attempt at an ALBERT for Swedish.

+All models are cased and trained with whole word masking.

 ## Files

 | **name**                        | **files** |